Reducing costs of Azure Databricks (FinOps in practice)

 It delivers and doesn’t require extensive resources.
 MIM also provides common end-user scenarios.
 It does a password reset, which is often still a pain.

 With simple cases of access management, MIM will also deliver with our extensions for it.
-You have a choice of using one of those solutions (or others in similar class).
+You have a choice of using one of those solutions (or others in a similar class).

 The difference starts when your process is driven by the need to provide rich, compliance-based processes concerning access management, auditing, reporting, and other related functions in a regulation-driven environment.